kartik-v/bootstrap-fileinput/README.md

 4. With release 4.0, AJAX uploads are supported.
 AJAX uploads require that the browser support HTML5 FormData and XHR2 (XMLHttpRequest 2).
 Most modern browsers support FormData and XHR2.
 The plugin will automatically degrade to normal form based submission for browsers not supporting AJAX uploads

 > NOTE:
-> - The latest version of the plugin is v4.3.8.
+> - The latest version of the plugin is v4.3.9 (_under development_).
 Refer the [CHANGE LOG](https://github.com/kartik-v/bootstrap-fileinput/blob/master/CHANGE.md) for details.
 > - You can use the [sass branch](https://github.com/kartik-v/bootstrap-fileinput/tree/sass) for installation using `bootstrap-sass` dependency.
 The [master branch](https://github.com/kartik-v/bootstrap-fileinput/tree/master) can be used for installation using plain `bootstrap` dependency.